Secretary of State for Territorial Administrations

-The Secretary of State for Territorial Administrations, currently named Secretary of State for Territorial Policy is the highest official of the Ministry of Territorial Policy responsible for the development of the Government's policy about Spain's territorial organization as well as responsible for the relations between the central government and the regional and local authorities.
+The secretary of state for territorial administrations, currently named secretary of state for territorial policy, is a senior minister of the Spanish Ministry of Territorial Policy responsible for the relations between the central government and the regional and local authorities.

-It's also responsible for the supervision of the decentralized departments of the central government in the regions and impulse and coordination of the Conference of Presidents (the main forum of collaboration between the Prime Minister and the regional leaders), as well as the Presidency of the Council of Official Languages in the General Administration of the State.
+The secretary of state also supervises the decentralized agencies of the central government in the regions and it promotes and coordinates political cooperation through assisting the prime minister in the organization of the Conference of Presidents.
+Finally, the secretary also ensures compliance with regulations on co-official languages and their implementation at the national level.

-Directly from the Secretary of State depends the Secretary General for Territorial Coordination.
+The secretary of state for territorial policy is appointed by the Monarch on the advice of the Minister for Territorial Policy.
+Since 22 April 2026, Miryam Álvarez Páez has served as secretary of state.

 History

 The need to create a department focused on the coordination of the different state administrations appeared after the approval of the Constitution, which established a decentralized state composed of different autonomous communities.
 Given this, the Ministry of Territorial Administration was created in 1979 and was in force until the end of 1986.

 In 1987, the Ministry of Public Administrations was created, which assumed the powers over the civil servants and the territorial organization, creating a Secretariat of State focused on the relations of the different administrations called the Secretary of State for Territorial Administrations.

 In 2000, the Secretariat of State changed its name to Secretariat of State for the Territorial Organization of the State and changed its name again in 2004 to Secretariat of State of Territorial Cooperation until 2011 when PM Rajoy in an effort to reduce the deficit of the State, reduced the governmental apparatus integrating this Secretariat of State in the Secretariat of State for Public Administrations (in charge of the civil servants and now also of the relations between administrations) and the Ministry of Public Administrations also merged with the Ministry of the Treasury.

 In 2016, with the economical improvement, the Secretariats of State of Public Function and Territorial Administration were separated again and the latest was integrated with its Ministry in the Ministry of the Presidency.

 Since 2018, the Ministry for Territorial Administrations recovered its independence and was renamed Ministry for Territorial Policy and Public Function (taking the competencies over the civil servants from the Ministry of the Treasury).
 Briefly, from 2020 to 2021 the Secretariat of State assumed all the competences about civil service.